-For more information, see Publication 524, Credit for the Elderly or the Disabled.
+For details on qualifying for or figuring the credit, see Publication 524, Credit for the Elderly or the Disabled.

 Child tax credit.
 If the decedent had a qualifying child, you may be able to claim the child tax credit on the decedent's final return even though the return covers less than 12 months.
 You may be able to claim the additional child tax credit and get a refund if the credit is more than the decedent's liability.
 For more information, see your form instructions.